Papua New Guinea travel destination

 Is it safe to travel to Papua New Guinea?

-What language is spoken in Papua New Guinea?
+What language is spoken in PNG?

 Ready for Papua New Guinea?